You don't need a green screen to use mmhmm, but using one can give you more options for controlling how you look on screen.

 1. Camera > tick the box for “I have a green screen,” and choose the color that most closely represents your green or blue screen.
 Otherwise, you can also choose the chroma key picker color wheel to dial in the exact shade of your background.

-In Windows beta, locate the color that most closely resembles your green screen and adjust the threshold.
+In Windows, locate the color that most closely resembles your green screen and adjust the threshold.

 2. Threshold allows you to dictate the sensitivity of green screen detection so it recognizes the darker and lighter areas.
 Using the threshold sliders, adjust the range of hues that match your background.
 Experiment with the upper and lower bounds until you have a crisp silhouette.